Table of Contents

 |Isolated increase in bleeding time||8 (7)|

-Initial screening for an underlying disorder of hemostasis in patients with excessive menstrual bleeding should be structured by medical history (positive screen comprises any of the following):
+Initial screening for an underlying disorder of hemostasis in patients with excessive menstrual bleeding should include medical history.
+A positive screen includes:

 One of the following: